Allisonius/allisonius.github.io/_pages/teaching.md

 author_profile: true
 ---

-> Any increase in knowledge anywhere helps pave the way for an increase in knowledge everywhere.
+> "Any increase in knowledge anywhere helps pave the way for an increase in knowledge everywhere."
 >
 >     <font color = #7e54bd><b>Issac Asimov</b></font> - Writer and professor of biochemistry at Boston University

 ### List of courses taught at NC A&T